SoilCities

 Unearthing Awareness: Making Soil Visible in the Urban Mindscape

-Ingo Vetter, Facundo Lucas and Daniela Gottschlich in conversation with Verone Stillger (Landscape Architecture, Hochschule Osnabrück).
+Ingo Vetter, Facundo Lucas, Jana Schlicht and Pauline Wichmann in conversation with Verone Stillger (Landscape Architecture, Hochschule Osnabrück).
 Moderator: Valentina Rojas Loa (HSB)

 13:00 – 14:00